uk-gov-mirror/nationalarchives.tdr-jenkins/README.md

 #### Update a container

-Once you have changed the Dockerfile for a Jenkins node, build the image and push it to Docker Hub by going to the directory for the node (e.g. docker/sbt).
-Log into Docker as above if necessary, then run:
+Once you have changed the Dockerfile for a Jenkins node, build the image and push it to ECR by going to the directory for the node (e.g. docker/sbt).
+Log into ECR as above, then run:

   ```
   docker build -t nationalarchives/jenkins-build-<name-of-node>:latest .